 If only things were always light and simple.

-‘I really hope you never again end up leaving a party with a stranger because you’re not sure what feels worse, being alone or being used,’ he says, completely ruining it.
-‘When we get to yours, I’ll pour us another drink and tell you my story.
-That should help.’
+‘I really hope you never leave a party with a stranger again because you don’t know what feels worse: being alone or being used,’ he suddenly says.
+‘When we get to your place I’ll pour us another drink and tell you my story.
+That should help you next time.’

-Another drink or not, his new-found arrogance would probably keep sobering me up.
+Another drink or not, his newfound arrogance would probably sober me up.

-He stops and shows me that we must turn right.
-I nod my head; he is right.
+He stops and shows me that we need to turn right.
+I nod my head.
+He’s right.

-‘See, at this point I’m not sure if you’re charming or creeping me out.’
+‘Look, right now I’m not sure if you’re charming or scaring me,’ I admit.

 ‘That’s great news, all figured out then.’